PB286LP

-The PB286LP, released in 1989, was Packard Bell's first laptop computer.
+The PB286LP, released in 1988, was Packard Bell's first laptop computer.
 The laptop featured an 80C286 processor clocked at 12 MHz and 1 MB of RAM, along with a single ISA expansion slot.
-Packard Bell released the PB286LP in 1989 among a slew of products aimed at the corporate market.
+Packard Bell released the PB286LP among a slew of products aimed at the corporate market.
 Technology writers gave it mostly positive reviews, although some noted its 16-lb weight as hefty and its monochrome LCD as somewhat flawed.
 Originally only capable of CGA-mode graphics, the laptop was updated in 1990 to support VGA.
 Packard Bell discontinued the PB286LP in 1991, in favor of more-compact, notebook-sized computers.

 Development and specifications

 The PB286LP was the first laptop of Packard Bell, a defunct trademark of Teledyne Technologies revived as a computer manufacturer by Beny Alagem, Alex Sandel and Jason Barzilay in 1986.
 The laptop was announced in November 1988 amid a barrage of computers aimed at the corporate market.
 The PB286LP, which features an 80C286 processor clocked at 12 MHz—downclockable to 6 MHz—was marketed to existing buyers of 80286-based personal computers.
 It arrived stock with 1 MB of RAM SIMMs, expandable up to 5 MB.
 Packard Bell included a single full-length ISA expansion slot to offer users a means of expanding and upgrading the laptop.
 The laptop carries a 1.44 MB floppy disk drive and was optioned with either a 20 MB or a 40 MB hard disk drive.
 Conner and TEAC manufactured the hard and floppy drives respectively.
-In addition the PB286LP had an optional 2400-bps modem.
+In addition the PB286LP had an optional 2400-bit/s modem.

 The systems chipset of the PB286LP was manufactured by Intel, while the BIOS was provided by Award.
 The PB286LP's video chipset was designed in-house by Packard Bell and has an interface eight bits wide and support for both double-scan CGA and MDA.
 The laptop's monochrome LCD measures 9.7 inches diagonally with an aspect ratio of 1.6:1.
 Its removable nickel–cadmium battery had a claimed battery life of three hours in 1990.
 Packard Bell allowed users to enable a battery-conservation feature that turns off the laptop's LCD and spins down the hard disk drive after several minutes without use.

 The laptop's dimensions measured 3.2 in by 12.8 in by 13.5 in (height, width and depth).
 Its nominal weight on announcement was originally under 15 lb, later 7 lb.
 However, after production, the laptop had grown to between 16 and 18 lb— in one reviewer's write-up, the laptop weighed 20 lb.
 The Ni-Cd battery takes up roughly 3.5 lb of the weight.

 In April 1990, the laptop received an update in the form of the PB286LP-VGA, bumping the stock RAM from 1 MB to 2 MB and adding VGA support to its video chipset.
 Both the PB286LP and PB286LP-VGA were manufactured in Taiwan.